serimmmmm/openmusichistory/froberger_lamento.md

-# Pioneering Role in Baroque Keyboard Development
+# His Pioneering Role in Baroque Keyboard Development

 **Froberger** was truly an **international composer**, one of the earliest to seamlessly blend German, Italian, and French styles, thereby laying crucial groundwork for the Baroque era's keyboard music forms.
 He is particularly renowned for formalizing the standard order of movements —Allemande, Courante, Sarabande, and Gigue— within **keyboard suites**.
 Beyond mere technical display, Froberger was ahead of his time in his ability to imbue his music with personal feelings and experiences.
 His works subsequently exerted considerable influence on composers such as **Couperin** and **Bach**, and they remain indispensable for understanding the historical evolution of harpsichord and keyboard music even today.